Procurement Optimization 2026: 8 Levers to Protect Margin

 1. Spend Hygiene and Compliance

 Every optimization effort starts with knowing what you spend and whether it follows the contracts you already negotiated.
 Maverick spend (purchases made outside contracted terms) is the silent killer of procurement value.
-Best-in-class organizations keep maverick spend under 5 to 10%.
+Best in class organizations keep maverick spend under 5 to 10%.
 Typical organizations run 10 to 20%.
 Laggards exceed 20% (Umbrex).
-Tackling maverick spend alone often protects savings that were already negotiated but never realized.

 Understanding and cleaning your spend data is a foundational step before any of the other levers can work.